quabot/quabot.github.io/docs/modules/boost-messages.md

 # Boost Messages

-Personalize the way your server celebrates boosts.
-Whenever someone boosts your server, QuaBot will automatically send a message to the channel you choose — using your own custom text.
+Celebrate your server boosters with personalized messages that are automatically sent whenever someone boosts your server.

 ## How it works